 - Total non-credit program and residential cost: $5,700

 - Total for-credit program and residential cost: $6,240

 Payment is due in full by June 3, 2019.

 Partial scholarships based on financial need are available and are awarded on a first-come first-served basis.

-Applications are accepted on a first-come, first-served, and space-available basis (applications accepted as of January 8, 2018).
+Applications are accepted on a first-come, first-served, and space-available basis.

 Applications must include the following: